s-mop/homer/README.md

 # homer
-a POC about one replacement of @Async, which is based on MQ(rabbit)
+a POC about one replacement of @Async, which is based on MQ(rabbit).